lab-cosmo/atomistic-cookbook/INSTALLING.rst

    # when you want to use the environment
    conda env activate --name <environment-name>

+You can then execute the script from the command line, or open the notebook in Jupyter lab.
 Additional data needed for each example is usually either downloaded dynamically, or can be found in a ``data`` folder for each example, or downloaded as a ``data.zip`` file at the end of each recipe in the website.
+In the latter case, don't forget to unzip the file in the same folder as the ``.py`` or ``.ipynb`` files for the example.

 .. marker-install-end